Cebuanos aren’t the only ones who should be proud of Cebu.

 Built in 1989 in Antwerp, Belgium, the Cebu Yellow Submarine started its operations in 2012 after they received the certificate of accreditation from the Maritime Industry Authority (Marina).
 It can be found at Imperial Palace Waterpark Resort and Spa in Lapu-Lapu City.

 The tourist submarine is 22.2 meters long and weighs 99 tons.
 Using an electro-hydraulic system battery, the submarine can travel up to a speed of five knots.
 It can accommodate up to 48 passengers at a time.
 Although it can go as deep as 100 meters, they currently put the limit to only 35 meters below the surface to ensure passengers’ safety.

-Unfortunately, the Cebu Yellow Submarine has been suspended twice: The first time was in April last year when it accidentally hit corals at Kontiki Wall, followed by a recent incident when it slammed a motorized boat off the coast of Brgy.
+Unfortunately, the Cebu Yellow Submarine has been suspended twice: The first time was when it accidentally hit corals at Kontiki Wall, followed by another incident when it slammed a motorized boat off the coast of Brgy.
 Maribago in Lapu-Lapu City.

 Update: The Cebu Yellow Submarine transferred to Boracay in 2016 and was subsequently renamed Boracay Submarine.